elibri/elibri_connect/README.md

 ## Description ##

 Gem designed to allow easy addition of elibri based product system to your application.
-Currently tested and support only on REE - due to dependencies.
+Currently tested and supported 1.8.7 versions of ruby (MRI, rbx, REE).

 ## Usage ##